bestwebsoft/gallery-wordpress-plugin/readme.txt

 *The file uploader is added to the Galleries page in admin section.

 == Upgrade Notice ==

+= V4.1.5 =
+We fixed the bug post title with htmlspecialchars.
+The Slovak language file is added.

+= V4.1.4 =
+We updated all functionality for wordpress 3.8.1.
+The Dutch language file is added.
+The Czech language file is added.

+= V4.1.3 =
+BWS plugins section is updated.

+= V4.1.2 =
+The French language file is updated.
+The Chinese language file is updated.
+We fixed the bug of download link title.

+= V4.1.1 =
+We updated all functionality for wordpress 3.8.
+Screenshots are updated.
+Ability to update images after changing gallery image size.

+= V4.1.0 =
+A notice when changing settings on the plugin's settings page was added.
+Ability to use shortcode in a text-widget.
+We fixed the bug of adding gallery to the search.

+= V4.0.9 =
+The Ukrainian language file is updated

+= V4.0.8 =
+Ability to turn on/off using single lightbox for all galleries on the one page.
+BWS plugins section is updated.

+= V4.0.7 =
+We fixed the bug of image count for lightbox when added multiple galleries on the one page.

+= V4.0.6 =
+The French language file is updated.

+= V4.0.5 =
+Add checking installed wordpress version.
+Activation of radio button or checkbox by clicking on its label.
+We updated all functionality for wordpress 3.7.1.

+= V4.0.4 =
+We updated all functionality for wordpress 3.7.

+= V4.0.3 =
+The Bulgarian language file is added to the plugin.
+The German language file is updated.

 = V4.0.2 =
 Added Alt tag field for each image in the gallery.